 Do you want to do the adventure tour or the standard tour?
-That was the question asked when we booked our tour at the Cango Caves in South Africa, the country’s oldest tourist attraction.
+That was the question asked when we booked our tour at the Cango Caves in South Africa during our road trip through South Africa. the country’s oldest tourist attraction.
 Naturally we answered Adventure!
 Little did we know that we’d be squeezing through the tiniest of passageways crawling through tunnels with names like the Devil’s Chimney and Lumbago Alley.
 Lumbago is a term to describe pain in the lower back and believe me, with the hunching and crawling you have to do through this section of the Cango Caves, you’re back will be feeling it.

 Memories of my claustrophobic crawl through the Cuchi Tunnels in Vietnam years earlier sprang to mind, but I kept up a brave face for Dave and our guide Cedric as we strolled through the first few chambers of this massive cave system.

 The Cango Caves Adventure Tour

 One of the perks of the adventure tour is that you get to walk through all the caves that the standard tour takes you through.
 The first stop is the giant Van Zyl’s Hall.
 At 90 metres long, 50 metres wide and 18 metres high, it is an impressive cavern.
 Once upon a time concerts were held in this hall and as we looked at the old stage at the front of the chamber, I could almost imagine music echoing under the massive stalactites.

 The next room may not be quite as large, but it is definitely the most beautiful of all the chambers.
 With crystal waterfalls, pipe organ formations and giant stalactites and stalagmites with names like The Leaning Tower of Pisa, it is out of this world.
 And that is how it feels to be underground among this beauty.
 You feel as though you are on another planet.